 What is Polystyrene?

 Polystyrene is a naturally transparent and synthetic thermoplastic extracted from a styrene monomer.
 It is typically available in two forms – Solid Plastic and rigid foam material.
-Its main characteristic includes softening when applied to heat and its films and sheets can be transformed into various products used in different applications.
-It is one of the largest commodities plastic in terms of the market size(holding approximately 7% of the global thermoplastic market).
+Its main characteristic includes softening when applied to heat, and its films and sheets can be transformed into various products used in different applications.
+It is one of the largest commodities of plastic in terms of market size(holding approximately 7% of the global thermoplastic market).

-Talking about the foam form of PS, It also has a wide array of packaging and consumer goods applications.
-You must have noticed a white foam custom packaging whenever you bought a new television or any other sizable electronic product(That foam packaging is made from polystyrene foam).
+Talking the foam form of PS, It also has a wide array of packaging and consumer goods applications.
+You must have noticed white foam custom packaging whenever you bought a new television or any other sizable electronic product(That foam packaging is made from polystyrene foam).

 How is PS Made?

 Like other thermoplastics, PS is made by filtration of hydrogen fuels into lighter groups called “fractions.”
 Some of those fractions are blended with certain catalysts through polystyrene; the process is called polymerization.
 PS foams are made by “Blowing agents” that enlarge or lengthen and shape the foam so that it can trap air.

 Here are the largest and most prominent PS manufacturers in the world:

 Country of Origin

 Adding additives and certain chemical agents with PS is a normal practice to enhance some of its weaker properties.
 For example – PS can be blended with methyl methacrylate to achieve higher clarity and better chemical and UV stability.
 However, one should keep a note that the blend makes yellow products.